5 Italian sayings on love

 The proverb originates from the Tuscany dialect and means that those who have similar features (both in their bodies and their characters) are attracted to each other.

 This Italian saying is often used to ease the pain of somebody who is losing while playing a game, usually playing cards.

 4. Il primo amore non si scorda mai

 English: You never forget your first love.
 The proverb explains itself.

 5. Al cuore non si comanda

 English: Love is blind, or you can’t rule the heart.
-A person who is in love might not see the faults in his/her partner, then others might see.
-Pretty malicious, but I have heard it a few times.
+A person who is in love might not see the faults in his/her partner the way others might see them.
+It sounds pretty malicious, but I have heard it a few times.